mhendrey/vekterdb/docs/source/vekterdb.rst

     print(f"{found_nearest / len(neighbors):.04f}")

 In my running, I get a value of recall@1 = 0.6646.
 This is ok, but maybe a little disheartening.
-But in this one, we only allowed FAISS to return the nearest approximate neighbor and we have quite a few parameters to tweak if needed as we mentioned above.
+However, we only allowed FAISS to return the nearest approximate neighbor and we have quite a few parameters to tweak if needed as we mentioned above.
 We will start with raising the ``k_extra_neighbors`` value from 0 (default) to 4.